MeganOtton/BookNook/README.md

 Below is an image of my website from different devices.

+INSERT IMAGE!!!

 ## AI Implementation
-___

 #### Use Cases and Reflections:
 #### - Code Creation
   - I used AI like copilot to help implement and generate elements from bootstrap without having to source it from bootstraps website.
 This sped up creation time exponentially in a project where time is limited.
-  - I used it to generate code that i had not yet learned ie the Java Script element for the NavBar.
+  - I used it to generate code that .

 #### - Debugging
   - I used Copilot to fix or change elements of my own code to make them more aligned with the websites vision.
 This was a useful time saving technique which if nto used could have taken hours of research to fix/edit manually.